GoogleChrome/developer.chrome.com/site/en/blog/deps-rems-95/index.md

 Google Chrome 72 and later removed support for fetching document subresources over FTP and rendering of top level FTP resources.
 Currently navigating to FTP URLs results in showing a directory listing or a download depending on the type of resource.
-A bug in Google Chrome 74 later resulted in dropping support for accessing FTP URLs over HTTP proxies.
+A bug in Google Chrome 74 and later resulted in dropping support for accessing FTP URLs over HTTP proxies.
 Proxy support for FTP was removed entirely in Google Chrome 76.
 In Chrome 86 FTP support was turned off for pre-release channels (Canary and Beta) and experimentally turned off for one percent of